-Evidence of research and scholarship in the fields of musicology and ethnomusicology closely parallels the documentation outlined in the Guidelines (III.B).
-Nevertheless, musicology and ethnomusicology encompass widely disparate fields; no single or narrow group of publishers, or strategy of publication, represents this diversity.
-The prestige and relevance of each press is established most clearly by its level of peer review and the nationally recognized acceptance of scholarship standards for its discipline.
+Evidence of research and scholarship in the fields of musicology and ethnomusicology also closely parallel the categories outlined in the Guidelines (III.B).
+Documentation of achievement in these fields is best established by the following (in order of priority).
+Musicology and ethnomusicology encompass widely disparate fields; no single or narrow group of publishers represents this diversity.
+The prestige of each press is established most clearly by its level of peer review and the nationally recognized acceptance of scholarship standards for its discipline.
 It is expected that some scholarship contributions will appear in top-level publications by this definition.

 A robust publication record and promise is required.
-The standard for promotion, both to associate professor and to professor, is a monograph and 2-3 other substantial peer-reviewed publications, since the time that the last rank was achieved.
-In some cases, other major scholarly and creative projects (such as scholarly editions, major multi-media or digital works, or a number of substantial articles) may be accepted en lieu of the monograph, with justification as to the significance, scale, and impact of the work(s).
-In such cases, it should be clear as early as the 3rd-year review that the non-monograph option is where the candidate's research trajectory lies.
+The standard for promotion, both to associate professor and to professor, is a monograph and 2-3 other substantial peer-reviewed publications, from the list below, since the time the last rank was achieved.
+In some cases, other major scholarly and creative projects (such as scholarly editions or major multi-media or digital works or a number of substantial articles) may be accepted en lieu of the monograph, with justification as to the significance, scale, and impact of the work(s).
+In such cases, it should be clear as early as the 3rd year review that the non-monograph option is where the candidate's research trajectory lies.
 Note that journals, bulletins, proceedings, publishers, and related media may be discipline specific, as those found in musicology or ethnomusicology, or interdisciplinary.
 Publications of the highest merit include, in rough priority order of significance:

-- i.
-Books, particularly single author monographs accepted through peer review - ii.
+- a.
+Fellowships, Grants, Residencies - i.
+Books, particularly single author monographs accepted through peer review. - ii.
 Scholarly editions of a musical work (value dependent upon scale and impact of the publication) - iii.
 Translations of primary sources or scholarly works (value dependent upon scale and impact of the publication) - iv.
 Major digital or multi-media works (film, recording, interactive media, etc.) - v.
 Editor of a collected volume, peer-reviewed - vi.
-Pedagogical books and materials (such as textbooks and related media) that are substantial in nature and original thought, often with broad acceptance - vii.
+Pedagogical books and materials (such as textbooks and related media) that are substantial in nature and original thought, often with broad acceptance. - vii.
 Article in a premiere journal (such as JAMS or Ethnomusicology) - viii.
 Article in a disciplinarily appropriate peer-reviewed journal - ix.
 Book chapter in a fully peer-reviewed collection - x.
 Other digital or multi-media contributions - xi.
 Book chapter in volume-reviewed collection - xii.
 Review essay - xiii.
-Contributions to premiere reference collections (New Grove, Cambridge, Garland, etc. Larger value will be accorded to major entries, lesser values to sub-entries) - xiv.
+Contributions to premiere reference collections (New Grove, Cambridge, Garland, etc. Higher value will be accorded to major entries, lesser values to sub-entries) - xiv.
 Article in a non peer-reviewed published conference proceedings - xv.
 Contributions to other reference collections - xvi.
 Book review